Informing-The-Third-World/periodical-wavelet-analysis/scripts/wavelet_logic.md

 - `check_wavelet_stationarity()`:
   - Runs **ADF and KPSS tests** across multiple `max_lag` values.
+  - Computes **autocorrelation** to resolve conflicting results at multiple lags.
   - Returns the **best configuration** that confirms stationarity.

+- `calculate_autocorrelation()`:
+  - Computes the **autocorrelation** of a signal at a given lags.
+This helps assess signal persistence and stationarity.
+  - Returns correlation strength, which helps determine periodicity and stationarity.

 - `apply_differencing()` & `apply_detrending()`:
   - Apply transformations if the signal is non-stationary.